vincent-lefevere/RaspiBuildrootServer/README_EN.md

 ## Software configuration

-To access the settings window, click on the icon ![of the wheel](../../blob/main/docker-buildroot/html/img/config.png) située devant "**Bonjour FIRST ADMIN**".
-Cette fenêtre offre 5 rubriques de paramètrage.
+To access the settings window, click on the icon ![of the wheel](../../blob/main/docker-buildroot/html/img/config.png) in front of "**Hello FIRST ADMIN**".
+This window offers 5 parameter settings.

 **Note** : The 5th and last section (bottom right) is not functional in this version of the software.